This is the multi-page printable view of this section. Click here to print.

 VIPVirtual IP information

-• Can be checked only when high availability is configured
+• Can be checked only if high availability is set

-• If you need to add or delete an IP, click the Edit icon to set
+• If IP addition or deletion is needed, click the Edit icon to set

-Active & StandbyActive/Standby server type, default OS, additional Disk information
+Active & StandbyActive/Standby server type, basic OS, additional Disk information

-• If you need to modify the server type, click the Edit icon next to the server type to set it.
-Refer to the server type modification procedure Change Server Type
+• If server type modification is needed, click the Edit icon next to server type to set.
+For server type modification procedure, refer to Change Server Type

-• If you need to expand storage, click the Edit icon next to the storage capacity to expand.
-Refer to the storage expansion procedure Expand Storage
+• If storage expansion is needed, click the Edit icon next to storage capacity to expand.
+For storage expansion procedure, refer to Expand Storage

-• If you need to add storage, click the Add Disk button next to Additional Disk to add.
-Refer to the storage addition procedure Add Storage
+• If storage addition is needed, click the Add Disk button next to additional Disk to add.
+For storage addition procedure, refer to Add Storage

 Replica Information

-Replica Information tab is enabled only when a Replica is configured in the cluster.
+The Replica Information tab is activated only if Replica is configured in the cluster.
 Through the Replica Information tab, you can check the Master cluster name, number of replicas, and Replica status.

-Replica countNumber of Replicas created in the Master cluster
+Replica CountNumber of Replicas created in Master cluster

-• Server name, status query, status details, status check time can be verified
+• Can check server name, status check, status details, status check time

-• To query the Replica status, click the Status Query button
+• To check Replica status, click the Check Status button

-• While querying, the cluster remains in Synchronizing status, and once the query is complete, the cluster changes to Running status
+• While checking, cluster maintains Synchronizing status, and when check is completed, cluster changes to Running status

 Table.
 Replica Information Tab Detailed Information Items